alttch/eva3/doc/uc/uc_api.rst

 save_config - save item configuration on disk
 ---------------------------------------------

-Saves item configuration on disk (even if it wasn't changed)
+Saves item configuration on disk (even if it hasn't been changed)

 Parameters: